 The Last Supper, 2001

-The 2001 piece was created as a recreation or regeneration of The Last Supper that was originally created by Italian legend Leonardo Da Vinci, in which the last meal between Jesus and the 12 was depicted.
+The 2001 piece was created as a recreation or regeneration of The Last Supper that was initially created by Italian legend Leonardo Da Vinci, in which the last meal between Jesus and the 12 was depicted.
 It is at this last supper that Jesus also foretold Judas’ impending betrayal that would lead to his crucifixion.

 Meaning & Analysis